 Registration will be undertaken by the Class Teacher twice daily.
 This will be done for morning sessions between 8:55am and 9:15am, and for afternoon sessions between 1:00pm and 1:15pm.
 Where children arrive at school more than fifteen minutes after the end of the registration periods, they will be counted as being late.
 In manual registration, full details of symbols used and supplementary reference letters may be found on the front page of the registers.
-Staff will ensure that 'End of Term' summary boxes are accurately completed on the last day of each term.
-In computer attendance packages, e.g. Key Solutions, the instructions should be followed closely.
+Staff will ensure that 'End of Term' summary boxes are accurately completed on the last day of each term

-After registration, the registers will be sent to the School Office and retained by the Secretary.
+After registration, the registers will be sent to the School Office.
 They are only to be removed for the following reasons:

-- Checking purposes in the event of a fire alarm being sounded. - Collection by the Head Teacher/Secretary for administrative purposes.
+- Checking purposes in the event of a fire alarm being sounded. - Collection by the Head Teacher/Secretary for administrative purposes. - In the event of a School Trip taking place, class lists or photocopies of the register must be taken on the visit, which clearly indicate the presence or absence of a child.

-- In the event of a School Trip taking place, class lists or photocopies of the register must be taken on the visit, which clearly indicate the presence or absence of a child. - Teachers should notify the Secretary/Midday Supervisory Assistant Leader of any child who is going home for lunch.
+Teachers should notify the Secretary/Midday Supervisory Assistant Leader of any child who is going home for lunch.